jax-b/ansible-setup-multicontroler-k8s/readme.md

 There is a small amount of configurable to this see table
   - Custom Pod Network CIDR via the variable `kube_network`
   - Custom Service Network CIDR via the variable `kube_service_network`
-  - Skip Install of the Weave CNI via `--skip-tags weave_cni`
+  - Skip Install of the Calico CNI via `--skip-tags calico_cni`
   - Skip Install of the K8s Dashboard via `--skip-tags k8s_dashboard`
   - Skip Install of the MetalLB Network LB via `--skip-tags metallb`
   - Skip Install of the Traefik Ingest Controller via `--skip-tags traefik_ingest`